-There is much talk, if not controversy, about how to split up Maui by region so that it can easily be described on a website such as this.
+There is much debate about how to split up an island like Maui by region so we can describe it on a website such as this.
 Why the controversy you ask?
 Well, Maui, like all the Hawaiian islands, is part of a county politically divided into several districts, clockwise: Lahaina, Wailuku, Makawao, and Hana.
 Since Molokai and Lanai are also technically inside Maui county, they are also districts, but we're ignoring them here.
-Quite honestly, to the modern day traveler these districts serve no purpose.
+Quite honestly, to the modern-day traveler, these districts serve no purpose.

 The remedy then is to find a way to divide the island into segments that are easy to recognize, describe, and access via the major roads of the island.
 This is where much of the debate comes from.
 Every "expert" has their own way of dissecting the island into pieces.